N28M/anterra/README.md

 Anterra provides a centralized platform for:
 - Configuration management and automation via Ansible
 - Infrastructure provisioning for Cloudflare and Portainer via OpenTofu
-- Secure secrets management using Ansible Vault
+- Secure secrets management using Ansible Vault and Bitwarden Secrets Manager

 ## Project Structure